IFRIC 12, service concession arrangements disclosures

 Contractual investment and renewal obligations

 Contractual investment obligations of motorway concession companies consist mainly of undertakings made under concession contracts, multi-year master contracts as part of the 2015 motorway stimulus plan and the motorway investment plan approved in 2018.
-In 2021, progress with works by VINCI Autoroutes companies led to a €307 million reduction in their commitments to €1,157 million at 31 December 2021.
+VINCI Autoroutes’ undertakings amounted to €1,409 million at 31 December 2022, and the increase related mainly to the planned Montpellier western bypass in an amount of €341 million.

 The above amounts do not include obligations relating to maintenance expenditure on infrastructure under concession, in respect of which specific provisions based on maintenance plans are set aside (see Note H.19.3, “Breakdown of current provisions”).